Skip to content

 4. Start with Machine Learning (ML)

-Machine Learning (ML) is an important and powerful part of AI.
-It allows computers to learn from data by finding patterns and making decisions without being explicitly programmed for every task.
+Machine Learning (ML) is an important part of AI.
+Machine Learning allows computers to learn from data by finding patterns and making decisions without being explicitly programmed for every task.

 Use a library called Scikit-learn to build your first simple ML projects.